splewis/csgo-multi-1v1/README.md

 ### Clientprefs Usage/Cookies
 Player choices (round type preferences, weapon choices) can be saved so they persist across maps for players (via the SourceMod clientprefs API).
 Installing sqlite should be sufficient for this.

+The reason the prefs/choice are not stored in the MySQL stats database, is because the data from it is not fetched immediately due to it taking longer.

 ### Other Notes
 If you use an afk management plugin you may want to disable kicking spectators, because players are placed in a waiting queue on spectator when all the arenas are full.